Alec Udell: Early career

-Alec grew up racing go-karts initially around Texas then moved into national competition, winning 4 national karting Championships.
-At the age of 15 he became the youngest driver, at the time, to race in the professional Pirelli World Challenge Racing series, racing a Chevrolet Camaro.
+Udell grew up racing go-karts initially around Texas then moved into national competition, winning four national karting Championships.
+At the age of 15, he became the youngest driver, at the time, to race in the professional Pirelli World Challenge Racing series, racing a Chevrolet Camaro.

-Pirelli World Challenge GTS
+Udell's Chevrolet Camaro in 2011.

-From 2011 to 2014 Udell competed in the Pirelli World Challenge GTS category (now known as the SRO America GT4 series).
-In this series he competed in a Chevrolet Camaro (2011) with Momentum Autosports and a Ford Boss 302 (2012-2014) with Motorsports Development Group.
-In the 4 seasons of racing in the GTS category Alec garnered 4 podium finishes, 1 pole position and one fastest race lap.
+From 2011 to 2014, Udell competed in the Pirelli World Challenge GTS category (now known as the SRO America GT4 series).
+In this series, he competed in a Chevrolet Camaro (2011) with Momentum Autosports, and a Ford Boss 302 (2012-2014) with Motorsports Development Group.
+In the four seasons of racing in the GTS category, Udell garnered four podium finishes, one pole position and one fastest race lap.

-Additional Appearances

-During this time Alec also competed in the NASA regional and national racing series.
-In 2012 he won the NASA Texas region championship in a Spec Miata.
-In 2013 Udell competed in the Nasa Pro American Iron class, winning the National Championship at Utah Motorsports Campus in a Boss 302.
-Additionally in 2013 Udell campaigned a Boss 302 in the Grand Am racing series at the Lime Rock round.
-In 2014 Udell had his first GT experience, testing the RISI Competizione Ferrari 458 Italia GTLM car and racing at the Circuit of the Americas round of the IMSA Tudor series in a Porsche 911 GT America car.
+During this time, Udell also competed in the NASA regional and national racing series.
+In 2012, he won the NASA Texas region championship in a Spec Miata.
+In 2013, Udell competed in the Nasa Pro American Iron class, winning the National Championship at Utah Motorsports Campus in a Boss 302.
+Additionally in 2013, Udell campaigned a Boss 302 in the Grand Am racing series at the Lime Rock round.
+In 2014, Udell had his first GT experience, testing the RISI Competizione Ferrari 458 Italia GTLM car and racing at the Circuit of the Americas round of the IMSA Tudor series in a Porsche 911 GT America car.

-Pirelli World Challenge GT3 Cup

-In 2015, Alec stepped up into the new GT3 Cup category in Pirelli World Challenge driving with GMG in the No. 17 Euroworld Motorsports 991.1 Porsche GT3 Cup car.
-In 2015, his first season in the car, he took 3 wins, 13 podium finishes, and one pole position in 14 starts.
+In 2015, Udell stepped up into the new GT3 Cup category in Pirelli World Challenge driving with GMG in the No. 17 Euroworld Motorsports 991.1 Porsche GT3 Cup car.
+In 2015, his first season in the car, he took three wins, 13 podium finishes, and one pole position in 14 starts.

-The next year in 2016 Alec went back into the GT3 cup category again with GMG in the No. 17 Euroworld Motorsprots 991.1 Porsche GT3 Cup car.
-In 2016 Udell was dominant, winning 12 of 18 Races competed in, and finishing on the podium in every race of the GT3 Cup series that year.
+The next year in 2016, Udell went back into the GT3 cup category again with GMG in the No. 17 Euroworld Motorsprots 991.1 Porsche GT3 Cup car.
+In 2016, Udell was dominant, winning 12 of 18 races competed in, and finishing on the podium in every race of the GT3 Cup series that year.

-Additional Appearances

-In 2015, Udell was selected as one of four Porsche Young Driver Academy participants at Barber Motorsports Park in Birmingham, AL. In 2016, he finished the Pirelli World Challenge season out competing in a Porsche GT3R in the final round of the Sprint-X series where he finished 6th.
-Alec also had a guest appearance at the Porsche Mobil 1 Supercup event at Circuit of the Americas where he finished 11th and 6th.
+In 2015, Udell was selected as one of four Porsche Young Driver Academy participants at Barber Motorsports Park in Birmingham, AL. In 2016, he finished the Pirelli World Challenge season out competing in a Porsche GT3R in the final round of the Sprint-X series, where he finished sixth.
+Udell also had a guest appearance at the Porsche Mobil 1 Supercup event at Circuit of the Americas where he finished 11th and sixth.